andreamangano/confetti-cli/README.md

 Confetti was born to give you a quick way to build a beautiful online presentation.
 The goal is providing a large number of themes for guaranteeing more customizing choises to your slide deck.
 Currently Confetti provides a default theme (named [Voice](https://github.com/andreamangano/confetti-theme-voice)) but new official themes are coming soon!

 If you would like embracing the project, feel free to create your theme for Confetti!
 I will be happy to mention it here.

+## Theming
+A large part of the power of Confetti comes in the ability to quickly and easily develop themes.
+They allows you to customize the look and feel of your presentation.
+It will require a good knowledge about web design, HTML, CSS, and (sometime) JavaScript.
+Confetti uses the PUG template engine and SASS processed languages by default.

+A common theme folder structure looks like:
+    .
+    ├── ...
+    ├── assets
+    │   ├── images              # Contains the images for theme (e.g. icons)
+    │   ├── styles              # Contains Sass files
+    │   └── javascripts         # Contains JavaScripts
+    ├── views                   # Conaintas index.pug (overview) and slide.pug (view to render a single slide) ├── languages
+    │   ├── ...                 # language file e.g. it_IT.yml (italian theme translations)
+    │   └── default.yml         # default translations (Usually in english)
+    └── data.yml

 ## Confetti Ecosystem
 Confetti is a open source library composed by different functional packages.
 Confetti-cli is the master repository for all deck repositories listed below: